romeomihalovics/shopiago.frontend/README.md

 ![Preview](https://media.giphy.com/media/KBVJN3QWekmpj2i6Gq/giphy.gif)

-Sample Frontend Project with Vue
+#### Sample Frontend Project with Vue
+__Not the cleanest code, but I tried to make it ASAP.
+In live projects i would make a better job keeping my code clean and simple__

 ## Project setup
 ```